 So in the end, how long do hybrid batteries last?
 Is there any way you can increase their lifespan?
 Let’s find out now with Car From Japan!

 The incident with some batches of Civic Hybrid batteries manufactured between 2006 and 2008 seems to be an anomaly.
 In reality, the time varies depending on the make, model, mileage, and a few other factors.

-The hybrid cars are likely to provide many years of trouble-free driving.
-The expected lifespan could be minimum 5 years to more than a decade.
+Hybrid cars are likely to provide many years of trouble-free driving.
+The expected lifespan could be a minimum of 5 years to more than a decade.

 How Long Do Prius Batteries Last?

 According to Toyota, the battery is likely to last the car’s lifetime.
 Even if you are not that lucky, it will survive at least 10 years or more than 150,000 miles.

 Replacing a battery pack will require $3,500 to $4,500, which seems too expensive for an old car.
 But, investing in a hybrid car is still worthwhile since the car is unlikely to give up before 150,000 to 200,000 miles.